CyberInsurer/website/content/pages/success/index.md

 title: Success
 ---

-Thank you. <br />
+We're sorry that you wish to cancel your policy with us. <br />
-We will respond to your message as soon as possible.
+One of our team will be in touch to handle your cancellation request.